FAQ: Online Format

 Do the parents set up the lesson plans & Academic calendar?

 No, the academy sets up the student's school calendar at the beginning of the school year based upon the students courses.
 Based on this calendar, the computer will divide the entire course into a lesson plan.
-The calendar can be adjusted through the year to allow for unplanned events, illness, or planned vacations by contacting the students academic advisor.

 How much time does the student have to finish the school year?